-This is because restaurants are not wholesalers who buy items from multiple manufacturers and sell them at a higher price to customers.
+Generally, no employee under the age of 18 may drive or serve as an outside assistant in a motor vehicle on a public road; however, 17-year-olds who meet certain specific requirements may drive cars and trucks that do not exceed 6,000 pounds of gross vehicle weight for periods of time limited as part of their work.
 Food preparation and service areas in restaurants often have potential safety hazards, such as hot ovens and slippery floors.
 As a growing population continues to dine out, buy takeout, or have food delivered, more restaurants are expected to open, especially fast-food and casual restaurants.
 This table shows a list of occupations with responsibilities similar to those of food and beverage service and related workers.

 Some examples of equipment declared hazardous in restaurants include motor-driven meat processing machines (saws, hamburger making machines, grinding, chopping or slicing machines), commercial mixers, and certain motor-driven bakery machines.
 Fast food and counter workers are mainly employed in limited-service restaurants, cafes and bars where customers generally order and pay before eating.
 This fact sheet provides general information about the application of the FLSA to employees of restaurants and fast food establishments.
-The Job Outlook tab describes the factors that affect the growth or decline of employment in the occupation and, in some cases, describes the relationship between the number of job applicants and the number of job offers.
+The Work Environment tab includes the number of jobs occupied in the occupation and describes the workplace, the expected level of physical activity and the typical hours worked.